NilsChr/pocketkube-server/README.md

 A small service for hosting several pocketbase instances in the same environment.

 ### Linux server dependenices
+!
+DEPRECATED - fswatch does not work as intended on linux.

 fswatch
 ```
 sudo apt update